awslabs/aws-iot-greengrass-accelerators/v2/os_cmd/README.md

 The following is a list of prerequisites to deploy the accelerator:

-1. Ensure you have an AWS user account with permissions to create and manage resources.
-An Identity and Access Management (IAM) user with the [Administrator role](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_job-functions.html#jf_administrator) meets this requirement.
-1. Install the AWS CLI locally and create a [named profile](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-profiles.html) with credentials for the AWS user account.
-For Cloud9, there is a profile already created named _default_ that will have your accounts permissions.
-1. Install the [AWS Cloud Development Kit](https://docs.aws.amazon.com/cdk/latest/guide/getting_started.html) and perform a [bootstrap](https://docs.aws.amazon.com/cdk/latest/guide/troubleshooting.html#troubleshooting_nobucket) in the region you will be deploying the accelerator.
-1. Verify Docker Desktop for macOS or Microsoft Windows installed, or Docker Engine for Linux.
-Ensure you have the ability to create or download Docker images locally and run containers.
-The [Docker Compose tool](https://docs.docker.com/compose/) is required, either from Docker Desktop or installed separately.

-There are two installation and deployment methods outlines below:

-- If you are familiar with Nodejs, Python and working with the command line on your local system, select the [Create and Launch the Accelerator Locally](#create-and-launch-the-accelerator-locally) method.
-- For all others, use the [Step-by-Step: Create and Launch the Accelerator via AWS Cloud9](#step-by-step-create-and-launch-the-accelerator-via-aws-cloud9) method.
+1. The base implementation stack must be deployed.
+It is also recommended to configure and test the base implementation before deploying this stack.

 ## Create and Launch the Accelerator Locally

-This approach uses your local system for installation and running the accelerator.
-It requires certain pre-requisites to be installed.
-If you like to run from a consistent environment, see the next section for deploying using AWS Cloud9.
+This approach uses your local system for installation and running the accelerator, but the same commands can be used if testing from AWS Cloud9.

 1. Change into the `v2/os_cmd/cdk/` directory for the accelerator, then build and deploy the CloudFormation stack: